 Many people struggle with getting into a creative mindset when required.
 This problem isn't limited to those in the field of arts.
-If your daily life or work requires you to put together two or more elements to form something new, then you are creative.
-This, by the way, means that everyone is creative.
+If your daily life or work requires you to combine two or more elements to form something new, then you are creative.
+This, by the way, means that everyone is a creative person to some degree.
 We've all created something new, whether it was cooking a meal or rearranging a space to fit our style.

-However, there are some cases where we need to apply creativity using a structure.
-Or within a timeframe.
-An assignment, a literary piece, a design, a software problem requiring a solution.
-Or coming up with ideas to solve a social issue or innovative within your social enterprise.
-These are examples of times when we may need to be creative.
+However, there are some cases where we need to apply creativity using a structure or within a timeframe: an assignment, a literary piece, a design, a software problem requiring a solution—or coming up with ideas to solve a social issue or innovation within your social enterprise.
+These are examples of times when we may need to be creative and exercise creative thinking.

 Except our minds aren't always willing to do that work.
 We may suffer from a lack of creative energy or thought.
 Or we may be interested in creating something other than the task at hand (like Mason Currey).
 In such cases, we can benefit from improving our ability to enter a creative mindset to apply ourselves to the task at hand.

 Creativity is a fluid phenomenon that cannot be given one definition.
-It is seen as originality (a novel creation) and appropriateness (adapting something that already exists).
+It is seen as originality (a novel creation) and appropriateness (adapting something already existing).

-The book Daily Rituals reveals something pertinent to us.
+The book Daily Rituals (on Amazon) reveals something pertinent to us.
 There's no strict set of rules for entering a creative mindset.
-This mindset cannot be achieved by copying the exact routine of someone who has found success in their creative process.
+We cannot achieve this mindset by copying the exact routine of someone who has found success in their creative process.
 Every individual has unique requirements to get into a creative mindset.
 This is because of the differences in our personalities, thought processes, goals, the things we value, and everything else that makes us unique.

-Being able to recognize what works for you and what doesn't, is important to your creative process.
+Recognizing what works for you and what doesn't is important to your creative process.
 Everyone can benefit from understanding who they are and their self-systems.
 Some motivational speakers may convince you to start your day at 5 am and laser-focus on work till noon.
 But you may have commitments that make that process hard for you.
 Or it simply might not work for you at all.
-Following a regimented system will not necessarily help your creative process.
+Following a controlled system will not necessarily help your creative process or make innovation happen.

 Creativity is possible when there's room for growth and change.
 A growth mindset allows you to see possibilities for improvement in your talents and abilities.
-It is a belief that you can get better at anything through hard work, commitment, practice, counsel from others, and other positive practices.
-We can aid our creativity by breaking the barriers limiting what we can achieve, to give a better result every time.
+It is a belief that you can get better at anything through hard work, commitment, practice, counsel from others, and benefit from a positive attitude.
+We can aid our creativity by breaking the barriers limiting what we can achieve to give a better result every time.

 In this TEDx talk, Swedish educator, Bosse Larsson, speaks on the benefits of a growth mindset for a creative mind.